Zade-Frontier-FormulaAI-Hack-2022/FormulaAI_Weather-Prediction/README.md

-View the website on: formulaaihack2022zadefrontier.netlify.app
+Click <a href="formulaaihack2022zadefrontier.netlify.app">here</a> to view the website.